 - 1 tsp baking powder

-- 4 oz dark chocolate chips I use Lily’s sugar-free chocolate chips
+- 4 oz chocolate chips dark or semi-sweet; I use Lily’s sugar-free chocolate chips

-- smidgen soft butter to grease the baking parchment
+- 1 tbsp soft butter to grease the baking parchment

-- Place all the nuts nuts in a food processor and grind until you obtain a fine powder.
+- Place the almonds in a food processor and grind for a minute.
+Add the hazelnuts and grind for another minute.
+Finally, add the walnuts and grind for another minute.
+Process until you have a relatively fine powder.
 Set aside.

-- Place eggs and sugar/keto sweetener (whichever using) in a mixing bowl and beat with an electric whisk until pale and frothy (3-4 minutes).
-Add spices and citrus zest and combine.
-Fold in the ground and baking powder and stir well to combine.
-Let sit for 5 minutes to firm up.
+- Place eggs and sweetener (whichever using) in a mixing bowl and beat with an electric whisk until pale and frothy (about 10 minutes; a stand mixer can help, here).

-- Place heaping tablespoonfuls of dough on the baking sheets, leaving about ½ inch distance between each cake.
-Smooth their surfaces with the back of a lightly moistened spoon.
-Bake at the center of the oven for 12-15 minutes until risen and lightly golden.
+- Form heaping 2-inch mounds of dough on the baking sheet, leaving about ½ inch distance between each.
+Bake at the center of the oven for 20-22 minutes until slightly golden around the edges and on top.

-- Remove the baking sheets from the oven and leave to cool for 10 minutes before lifting the cakes off with a spatula and setting them on a wire tray to cool completely.
+- Remove baking sheet from the oven and leave to cool before lifting the cakes off with a spatula and setting them on a wire tray to cool completely and decorate.

-- Place ⅔ of the chocolate chips in a microwave proof bowl and heat on 50% power for one minute.
+- To temper the chocolate glaze (so it stays shiny once it has set), place ⅔ of the chocolate chips in a microwave proof bowl and heat on 50% power for one minute.
 Stir and heat for another minute on 50%.
 Stir again; if the chips haven’t melted, heat for another 30 seconds at 50% power.
 Now add the remaining chips to the warm chocolate and stir until they have melted.
-(This is to temper the chocolate so it stays nice and shiny once it's been brushed onto the cakes.)

-- With a pastry brush, cover the cakes with a thin layer of chocolate and cool on a wire rack (or drizzle chocolate onto the cakes by letting it drip off a teaspoon.
+- With a pastry brush, cover the cakes with a thin layer of chocolate and cool on a wire rack.
 If desired, decorate with almond slivers.

-- These cakes keep about two weeks in an airtight container at room temperature.
-They are meant to be soft and moist rather than crisp and dry,, like cookies.
+- These cakes keep for about two weeks in an airtight container in a cool, dark place.
+They are meant to be soft and moist.